justinattw/justinattw/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an individual contributor at GitHub, working on the Notifications platform 🧑‍💻
+Individual contributor at GitHub, working on the Notifications platform 🧑‍💻